On our Website and through our App.

 California residents under 16 years of age may have additional rights regarding the collection of their Personal Information.
 Please see Section 8 for more information.

 7. Cross-Border Transfer

-The Websites are controlled and operated by First Tennessee from the United States and are not intended to subject First Tennessee to the laws or jurisdiction of any state, country, or territory other than that of the United States.
+The Websites are controlled and operated by First Horizon from the United States and are not intended to subject First Horizon to the laws or jurisdiction of any state, country, or territory other than that of the United States.
 We may store and process your Anonymous Information and Nonpublic Personal Information in any country where we have facilities or in which we engage Service Providers, and, by using the Websites, you consent to the transfer of such information to countries outside of your country of residence, including the United States, which may have different data protection rules than those of your country.

 8. Your California Privacy Rights

 California’s “Shine the Light” law (Civil Code Section § 1798.83) permits users of our App that are California residents to request certain information regarding our disclosure of personal information to third parties for their direct marketing purposes.
 To make such a request, please send an email to firstname.lastname@example.org.

 9. Accessing and Correcting Your Information

 You can review and change your Personal Information by logging into the Website and/or the App and visiting your account profile page.
 You may also send us an email at email@example.com to request access to, correct or delete any personal information that you have provided to us.
 We cannot delete certain Personal Information except by also terminating and deleting your Ruby account.
 We may not accommodate a request to change information if we believe the change would violate any law or legal requirement or cause the information to be incorrect.